aop-runs/livesplit-file-merger/README.md

 [Link](https://github.com/gitname/react-gh-pages) to deployment tutorial.
 (Remove this once tutorial and/or GithubActions workflow is made)

-# About
+# LiveSplit File Merger

-This web application allows you to combine multiple [LiveSplit](https://livesplit.org/) files from different speedruns into one big set of splits that you can then download.
+A web application that allows you to combine multiple [LiveSplit](https://livesplit.org/) files from different speedruns into one big splits file that you can then download.
 You can use this tool for multi-game speedruns, main board marathons, and for longer categories that consist of multiple smaller ones.
 Everything is performed on the client-side within your web browser so nothing will ever be sent or stored onto a server.

-Click [here](https://aop-runs.github.io/livesplit-split-merge-site/) to open the tool in your browser.
+Click [here](https://aop-runs.github.io/livesplit-file-merger/) to open the tool in your browser.

+## Features

+### Drag N' Drop Functionality
+* Upload .lss files by dragging them onto the upload container (or manually by clicking it)
+* Reorder your entries by dragging each entry to its desired spot within your run